jquast/wcwidth/docs/intro.rst

 Introduction
 ============

-This Python library is mainly for CLI/TUI programs that carefully produce output for Terminals.

-See page libwcwidth_ about the portable C11 library.
+This Python and C11 library is mainly for CLI/TUI programs that carefully produce output for Terminals.
+This page is about the Python library, see libwcwidth_ for the portable C11 library.

 Installation
 ------------